 1 | How Much Do Research Publications Matter for Medical School Applications?

-A publication is really the cherry on top of the sundae that is your overall research experience.
-Publication is not truly necessary.
-This is the most important thing to know first.
-Many students get into medical school without publications and it is not imperative that you achieve one.
+A publication is the cherry on top of the sundae that is your overall research experience.
+The first thing to understand is that a publication is not truly necessary.
+Many students get into medical school without publications.

 2 | Basic Science vs. Clinical Research